lmc-eu/spirit-design-system/packages/analytics/README.md

 > Analytic tools for Spirit Design System.

-Spirit-analytics is a simple CLI tool, which parses a repository with [react-scanner][react-scanner].
+Spirit-analytics is a simple command line tool, which parses a repository with [react-scanner][react-scanner].
 The output is a JSON file or files with collected data.

 ## Install